What size are your Doodles?

 If you are lucky, sometimes we’ll have puppies available right away, so it’s always a good idea to contact us to see what we have available or how soon we’re expecting a litter to be born.

-We have 2 waiting lists available: Exclusive, which gives you first choice, pick of the litter.
-And the Flexible list, which gives you a choice of available pups after the Exclusive list people have made their first choices.
-For more information on this, please reach out to us, and we’ll gladly get on the phone and explain both lists and their benefits in detail.
+We have 3 waiting lists available: Exclusive, which gives you 1st & 2nd choice, pick of the litter.
+Then the Preferred List, which gives you 3rd & 4th choice.
+And the Flexible list, which gives you the last 5th & 6th choice.
+For more information on this, please reach out to us, and we’ll gladly get on the phone and explain all the waiting lists and their benefits in detail.

 How do I start the process of adopting a puppy from you?